Mike Honda: Early life and teaching

 A third-generation Japanese American ("sansei"), Makoto Honda was born in 1941 in Walnut Grove, California, the son of Fusako (Tanouye) and Giichi Honda.
-His father, Giichi (nicknamed "Byron"), was one of 6000 Military Intelligence Service (MIS) agents, although the family was subjected to internment.
+His father, Giichi (nicknamed "Byron"), was one of 6,000 Military Intelligence Service (MIS) agents, although the family was subjected to internment.
 His grandparents were from Kumamoto prefecture and immigrated to the United States in the early 1900s, and both of his parents were born in California.

-When he was one year old, he and his family were sent to Camp Amache, a Japanese American internment camp in southeastern Colorado.
-In 1953 his family returned to California, where they became strawberry sharecroppers in Blossom Valley in San Jose.
+When he was one year old, he and his family were sent to Camp Amache, a Japanese-American internment camp in southeastern Colorado.
+In 1953, his family returned to California, where they became strawberry sharecroppers in Blossom Valley in San Jose.

 Honda started at Andrew P. Hill High School, and then transferred to and graduated from San Josė High Academy.
 He entered San Josė State University, but interrupted his studies from 1965 to 1967 to serve in the United States Peace Corps in El Salvador, where he learned to speak Spanish.
-He returned to San Jose State, where in 1968 he received a bachelor's degree in biological sciences and Spanish.
+He returned to San Jose State, where, in 1968, he received a bachelor's degree in biological sciences and Spanish.
 He earned a master's degree in education from San Jose State in 1974.

-In his 30-year career as an educator, Honda was a science teacher, a principal at two public schools, a school board member, and he conducted educational research at Stanford University.
+In his 30-year career as an educator, Honda was a science teacher, a principal at two public schools, and a school board member, and he conducted educational research at Stanford University.